HHSAPCompSci2020/capstone-project-group-12-ks/Kinjal+Srikrishna README - Legends of Kenjiro and the Infinite Dungeon.txt

 Introduction:
 [In a few paragraphs totaling about ½ page, introduce the high-level concept of your program.
 What this looks like depends a lot on what type of thing you are making.
 An introduction for an application will look different than one for a game.
 In general, your introduction should address questions like these:
 What does your program do?
-Our program will be a top-down view 2D dungeon crawler type game which utilizes something like boss fights and puzzle rooms.[a]
+Our program will be a top-down view 2D dungeon crawler type game which utilizes something like boss fights and puzzle rooms.[a][b][c]
 We will be able to implement concepts like chests and loot while developing an interesting storyline.
 We will also try to maybe implement some horror aspect to the game as well.
 The world we depict the game in will utilize magic, bows, swordsmanship, and etc. This game will also be multiplayer.
 What problem does it solve?
 Why did you write it?
 Lack of good 2D dungeon crawler games.
 We felt there was a market for a good 2D dungeon crawler game and we sought to fill this gap with a featureful interactive experience with a combination of hack and slash combat head scratching puzzles and intense boss fights.
 What is the story?